Our next courses for English speaking clients

 - Bibliography and on-line information sources

-- Previous steps: correction of soil parameters and fungal contaminantion
+- Previous steps: correction of soil parameters and fungal contamination

 - Soil preparation

-- Establishment: planting season, pattern (spacing), planting, tubes
+- Establishment: planting season, pattttern (spacing), planting, protector

 - Techniques and aims based on plant age